deployKF/website/content/guides/platform/deploykf-dashboard.md

 # Customize the deployKF Dashboard

-This guide explains how to customize the deployKF Dashboard.
+This guide explains how to __customize the deployKF Dashboard__.

+---

 ## Overview